Quansight-Labs/free-threaded-compatibility/docs/porting.md

 lock on multithreaded Python
 programs](https://github.com/facebookincubator/ft_utils/blob/main/docs/ft_worked_examples.md#understanding-the-global-interpreter-lock-gil-and-its-impact-on-multithreaded-python-programs).
 Many
-pure Python operations are not atomic and are susceptible to race conditions, or only appear to be thread-safe because of the timing of the GIL's default thread-switch interval.
+pure Python operations are not atomic and are susceptible to race conditions, or only appear to be thread-safe in the GIL-enabled build because of details of how CPython releases the GIL in a round-robin fasion to allow threads to run.

 Both the [`ft_utils`](https://github.com/facebookincubator/ft_utils) and [`cereggii`](https://github.com/dpdani/cereggii) libraries offer data structures that add enhanced atomicity to standard library primitives.
 We hope these sorts of tools to aid concurrent free-threaded programming continue to pop up and evolve, as they will be key to enabling scalable multithreaded workflows.

-If you'd like to learn more about multithreaded Python programming, Santiago Basulto's [tutorial from PyCon 2020](https://www.youtube.com/watch?v=18B1pznaU1o) is a good place to start.

 ## Dealing with mutable global state